TallerWebSolutions/tallerwebsolutions.github.io/README.md

 ## Deployment

-The website is currently hoster as a [GitHub page](https://pages.github.com/), which serves the code found on this repository's `master` branch.
+The website is currently hosted as a [GitHub page](https://pages.github.com/), which serves the code found on this repository's `master` branch.
 We currently use the [gh-pages](https://github.com/tschaub/gh-pages) module to deploy from the build `.tmp` directory to the `master` branch automatically.

 To deploy new changes, run `npm run gulp deploy`, with an optional parameter `-m` (or `--message`) for the commit message.
-Changes are automatically accessible after the branch has beeing update.
+Changes are automatically accessible at [http://tallerwebsolutions.github.io](http://tallerwebsolutions.github.io)  after the branch has been updated.